Published on: Sunday, 20th January 2019 | Author: Aminta Gagnon

 How to look after your battery

+Winter car battery maintenance doesn't have to be difficult.
 Flat batteries are the number one cause of breakdown call-outs in the UK during winter.
 Make sure that you aren’t let down by yours with our top tips.
 From mobile phone chargers to lights and heaters, your car is filled with a wide range of electrical appliances that are used on most car journeys.
 Appliances such as lights and heaters are used more often in winter which means that extra strain is put on your battery at this time of year.
 For this reason, it is important to make sure that you switch off all electrical appliances in your car before you turn the engine off.
 Areas to check include ensuring that no interior lights are left switched on and removing mobile phone chargers.

 Not only do you put more strain on your battery in winter but also the cold temperatures reduce the ability of your battery to hold a charge and can cause battery failures.
 A preventative measure that you can take is to park your car in the garage if possible.
 This will limit the exposure of your vehicle to the cold weather and keep your battery in better condition.
-If you have any concerns about your battery or if it is over three years old, we recommend that you get your battery checked to ensure that it won’t let you down this winter.
+If you have any concerns about your battery or if it is over three years old, we recommend that you get your battery checked to ensure that it won’t let you down in cold weather.

 Keeping to your vehicle’s service schedule can help to maintain the condition of your battery as potential problems will be spotted early on which will minimise the risk of battery failure.
 In addition, a poorly maintained car can put unnecessary strain on the battery making your vehicle more likely to suffer from battery failure.
 We also recommend trying to take your car on longer journeys.
 A high number of short journeys can cause the extra strain on the battery by not giving it enough time to re-charge.
+Following these steps should help prevent your car battery from dying in winter.

 The alternator is the electrical generator which charges the car battery whilst the engine is running.
 If your battery is having problems with holding its charge even though it’s fairly new, then problems with the alternator are the likely cause.
 Jump staring your car in this scenario won’t work as alternator problems will prevent the battery from re-starting.
 Another sign that you may have a problem with your alternator is that your vehicle’s lights may flicker on and off.